rtalleyman/action-averager/ASSUMPTIONS.md

 cases.
 * ginkgo and gomega were used as the BDD framework, since they are the standard in go.
+* Tests live in a different package than the product, since they are black box and should only be testing the exported functions.
+If they live in the same package it is too easy to have tests reach into unexported parts of the code to make testing easier (which should not be done!)
 * Tests tend to be more verbose and less elegant in order to make them simpler to read and comprehend.
 * Test cases are run in parallel in order to improve performance.